 Some solid twists were thrown in, however, leaving the characters and the viewers uncertain of exactly who had been replaced by LMDs and who was still a human.
 By the end of the episode, everyone knows that the only key players who are still human inside the SHIELD base are Jemma and Daisy.
 Aida, who has been making plans of her own while Radcliffe is living in The Framework, has added Fitz, Mack, Mace, and Coulson to the alternative reality, along with May and Radcliffe.

-Marvel’s Agents of SHIELD airs Tuesday evenings on ABC at 10/9c.
-The first three seasons of Agents of SHIELD can be streamed via Netflix, while the five most recent episodes can be streamed via Hulu or ABC’s website.
+Where to Watch Marvel's Agents of SHIELDMarvel's Agents of SHIELD airs Tuesday evenings on ABC at 10/9c.
+The first three seasons of Agents of SHIELD can be streamed via Netflix, while the five most recent episodes can be streamed via Hulu or ABC's website.
 Agents will be taking five-week break, returning with a new episode on April 4.

 In the third installment of Legion, one of the primary focuses was discovering the truth behind some of the confusing events in David's past, including the scene where he caused a kitchen utensil hurricane and the creepy children's book, World's Angriest Boy in the World.
 At the same time, David learns that his sister has been kidnapped and is being tortured as Division 3 tries to hunt him down.